IT2810/Go-Full/README.md

 ## Going Beyond React Native UI
+We have decided to discuss three parts of our app in this section.
+Notifications, BAC-calculation and our implementation of the React Context API.

 ### Notifications
+We take use of Expos excellent notification features to send notifications if we think it's about time for the user to have another drink.
+We use scheduled notifications that are sent when submitting a beverage.
+Older scheduled notifications are cancelled when new ones are created to make sure we don't spam the users should they have a higher than anticipated rate of consumption.

+For android we created three notification channels (this is a new feature in android 8.0).
+For this vertical slice only one, 'mission-critical' is used.
+However best-practice for android notification channels is to spend some time planning when first creating them, and not updating them too often.
+As such we have also created 'test' for test-notifications and 'nudge' for less important, less intrusive notifications.

 ### BAC-Calculation
+We wanted a central part of our app to be showing off cool graphs after a night out on the town.
+And as such we believed it to be very important that we calculate a true-to-life blood alcohol content for our users.
+In this vertical slice we assume default weights, height and gender however the functionality we created supports custom settings for each user.

 ### React Context API - Teleporting state for fun and profit